 Skillshare – Skillshare is an online learning platform where you can take a number of affiliate marketing courses, or take courses to learn individual skills that you can then apply to the trade.
 If you use my link to sign up for Skillshare, you’ll get two months of premium access for free!
 Skillshare also has a number of “forever free” courses you can check out.

-GrooveFunnels – You can use a free GrooveFunnels account to build your first websites and sales funnels free of charge.
+GrooveFunnels – GrooveFunnels is one of my favorite online platforms of 2020.
+You can use a free GrooveFunnels account to build your first websites and sales funnels free of charge.
 This is super valuable because it gives you a place to put your content and affiliate links AND you can collect email addresses as part of the process.
 You can also promote GrooveFunnels as an affiliate, so this free account is a huge win-win-win.

 GetResponse – If you’re going to collect email addresses for affiliate marketing, make sure you’re using a service provider that allows affiliate marketing!
 GetResponse is one of the best in the business, and they have a great affiliate program of their own you can represent.